Julio César Enciso (footballer, born 1974)

-Julio César Enciso Ferreira (born 5 August 1974 in Capiatá) is a Paraguayan association footballer who made 70 appearances for the Paraguay national team between 1995 and 2004.
+Julio César Enciso Ferreira (born 5 August 1974 in Capiatá) is a Paraguayan association footballer who played as a midfielder.
+He made 70 appearances for the Paraguay national team between 1995 and 2004, scoring twice.

 Club career

 Enciso started his playing career in 1994 with Cerro Porteño where he won the league championships in his debut season.
 In 1996, he was signed by Internacional of Brazil where he played for 5 seasons, winning the Campeonato Gaúcho in 1997.